madhu102938/Spell-correct/README.md

 - Make sure `main_file.cpp` and `words_alpha.txt` are the same directory
 - Run `main_file.cpp`
 - Initiate the object of `SpellChecker` with your choice of word list
-  - Replace the `word_alpha.txt` with your choice of words
+  - Replace the `words_alpha.txt` with your choice of words
   - make sure that its one word per line
 - Use the `check` method to get word suggestions
 - Enter a word (doesn't work for sentences)